Joeystaten11/CSC301Fall2018/Unit2/Day2LabAnswers.md

 FROM Country
 WHERE HeadOfState LIKE '%''%'; -- you can "escape" the single quote with another single quote since it is already enclosed in singles
 ```
-6. Write the SQL to show all known information about cities. (do not use the LIMIT keyword) You do not need to show the answers, just the SQL.
+6. Write the SQL to show all known information about all cities.
 ```sql
 SELECT *
 FROM 'City';